Mana Whakahaere Governance

 Kevin Hague, Deputy Chair

-Kevin is the Chief Executive of Forest & Bird and was a Board member of the Initial Mental Health and Wellbeing Commission.
-He is also the independent Chair of the West Coast Primary Health Organisation (PHO) and West Coast Alliance leadership team.
+Kevin was a Board member of the Initial Mental Health and Wellbeing Commission.
+He is also the Chair of the Public Health Advisory Committee, and chaired that Committee when it existed previously.

 Kevin has held various leadership roles in business, government and community sectors.
-He was previously Chief Executive of the West Coast District Health Board and Executive Director of the New Zealand AIDS Foundation.
+He was previously Chief Executive of the West Coast District Health Board and the Royal Forest & Bird Protection Society, and Executive Director of the New Zealand AIDS Foundation.
 Kevin is a former New Zealand Member of Parliament and served on the Parliamentary Health Committee for eight years.

-Kevin was a member of the New Zealand National Health Committee and the National Quality Improvement Committee and was Chair of the New Zealand Public Health Advisory Committee.
+Kevin was a member of the New Zealand National Health Committee and the National Quality Improvement Committee.

 Professor Sunny Collings, Board member